unionst/union-toast/README.md

 # UnionToast

-A SwiftUI toast notification system that uses overlay windows for seamless presentation across your app.
+A toast notification system for both SwiftUI and UIKit that provides seamless presentation across your app.

 ## Features

-- 🎯 **Simple API**: Use the `.toast(isPresented:)` modifier on any view
+- 🎯 **Simple APIs**: SwiftUI `.toast(isPresented:)` modifier and UIKit `presentToast(_:)` method
 - 🪟 **Overlay Windows**: Uses passthrough overlay windows for proper presentation
-- 🎨 **Customizable**: Support for text, icons, and custom views
+- 🎨 **Fully Customizable**: Support for any SwiftUI content or UIKit view controllers
-- ⏰ **Auto-dismiss**: Configurable timing with pause/resume on interaction
+- ⏰ **Auto-dismiss**: Built-in timing with pause/resume on interaction
 - 📱 **Gesture Support**: Swipe up to dismiss, hold to pause timer
-- 🔄 **Queue System**: Multiple toasts are queued and shown sequentially
 - 🎵 **Haptic Feedback**: Built-in haptic feedback on toast presentation
+- 🔄 **Cross-Platform**: Works with both SwiftUI and UIKit

 ## Installation